LiamDGray/smsrelay/docs/index.md

 The HTTP server is expected to accept the configured HTTP method for the specified URL, and return HTTP `403` in case the credentials are incorrect.
 In case the credentials are accepted, return HTTP `200` to indicate that the message was accepted.
-The server will receive two parameters:
+The server will receive the parameters:

 | Parameter   | Description
 | ---------   | -----------